 Congratulations!
 You are considering a challenging and rewarding professional goal and we wish you every success!
 To help you adequately prepare for these very competitive career fields, you must begin early in order to build your record of academic and personal accomplishments.
-Please consider attending any of our workshops to assist you in your preparation.
-Workshop listings will change across fall and spring semesters, so be sure to consult that page before each fall and spring semester.
+Please consider attending any of our workshops or events to assist you in your preparation.

 To get emails containing important prehealth reminders, information about key deadlines, events, community service and clinical opportunities, and more, please follow these directions:

 Send an email to firstname.lastname@example.org with the following text in the message body (not the "Subject" line - Subject should be blank):

 - subscribe prehealth-list your name